 Personal selling - Personal presentation by the firm’s sales force for the purpose of making sales and building customer relationships.
 Personal selling is paid personal communication that attempts to inform customers and persuade them to purchase products or services.

-Undoubtedly by now you've figured out that marketing enables both individuals and organizations to sell products and services to other people to help them satisfy their needs and wants.
+Undoubtedly by now you've figured out that marketing enables both individuals and organizations to sell products and services to people to help them satisfy needs and wants.
 At some point in the selling process, personal selling usually becomes involved.

 It is the personal selling process that allows marketers the greatest freedom to adjust a message to satisfy customers' information needs.
 Personal selling allows the marketer or seller to communicate directly with the prospect or customer and listen to his or her concerns, answer specific questions, provide additional information, inform, persuade, and possibly even recommend other products or services.